corneliusweig/release-notes/README.md

 # release-notes

-A script to generate release notes from merged pull requests.
+Generate a markdown changelog of merged pull requests since last release.

 The script uses the public GitHub API to retrieve a list of all closed pull requests since the last release.
-These pull requests are then printed as markdown list with their commit summary and a link to the pull request on GitHub.
+These pull requests are then printed as markdown changelog with their commit summary and a link to the pull request on GitHub.

 The idea and original implementation of this script is due to Bálint Pató ([@balopat](https://github.com/balopat)) while working on